-2.Developing the capability of people with governance responsibilities and evaluating their performance, as individuals and as a group Skills required by members and officers are regularly assessed and the Authority is committed to develop those skills to enable roles to be carried out effectively.
+2.Developing the capability of people with governance responsibilities and evaluating their performance, as individuals and as a group Skills required by officers are regularly assessed and the Authority is committed to develop those skills to enable roles to be carried out effectively.
+Members skills are assessed at recruitment and we also provide a general Learning and Development programme specifically for Members.
 Member and Officer Induction Programme Integrated Personal Development System Member Learning and Development Programme Workforce Development Plan 3.
-Encouraging new talent for membership of the Authority so that best use can be made of individuals' skills and resources in balancing continuity and renewal The Authority actively develops skills on a continuing basis to improve performance including the ability to scrutinise and challenge and to recognise when outside expert advice is needed ensuring that effective arrangements are in place for reviewing the performance of the Service as a whole and of individual members and agreeing an action plan which aims to address any training or development needs.
+Encouraging new talent for membership of the Authority so that best use can be made of individuals' skills and resources in balancing continuity and renewal • The Authority actively develops skills on a continuing basis to improve performance including the ability to scrutinise and challenge and to recognise when outside expert advice is needed ensuring that effective arrangements are in place for reviewing the performance of the Service as a whole and of individual members and agreeing an action plan which aims to address any training or development needs.
 Investors in People Gold award and 'Champion' status Member Learning and Development Programme Leadership Programme Stonewall Workplace Equality Index Equality Strategy Excellent status in Equality Framework for Fire and Rescue Services